yogeshhk/BharatVidya/YogaShastra/Awesome_yogashastra.md

 - [Chitta Shuddhi - Yoga sutra Nirakula Yoga](https://www.youtube.com/playlist?list=PLaw7iQ4VOj0k8_-JCwB3wSGoysJyAiWRv)

 ## Online Courses and Classes
+- [Shiva sh Spirituality meets Technology](https://siva.sh/) Introducing the Spiritual Platform of the Future.
+An All-in-one platform to study and research the vast ocean of ancient Hindu knowledge.
 - [Yoga International](https://yogainternational.com/) - Offers a wide range of online yoga classes and courses for all levels.
 - [Glo](https://www.glo.com/) - Online yoga and meditation classes with a variety of styles and teachers.
 - [Do Yoga With Me](https://www.doyogawithme.com/) - Free online yoga videos and programs for all levels.